Seven Useful Questions in Density Functional Theory

 While XC is defined simply by the difference in Eq.~(\ref{eq:XC_energy}), it is traditional to separate out a simpler contribution, called exchange (X), which dominates in a total energy calculation.
-The exchange energy is defined explicitly through KS orbitals:
+The exchange energy is defined as:

 where $\gamma\s$ is the reduced or first-order KS density matrix,